xpack/xpack-build-box/README.md

 (2.23); the resulting binaries should run on all Raspberry Pi class machines, or larger/newer.

+## Future plans

-However, support for RHEL 7 is a tough requirement, and will probably be dropped soon, by also moving to Ubuntu 16.04 LTS.
+RedHat extended support for RHEL 7 ends in Aug.
+2023.
+However XBB support for RHEL 7 is a tough requirement, and will probably be dropped in 2022.

+For future releases (2023-2024?), the plan is to move up to Ubuntu 18 (GLIBC 2.27).
+This will also provide compatibility with RedHat 8 / Debian 10, which both use GLIBC 2.28.
+The migration path will probably take two steps, with an intermediate step (in 2022?) at Ubuntu 16 (GlIBC 2.23) for both Intel and Arm Linux.